 function of the transform

-property was used to scale the square.
-One or two numbers can be specified as a value.
-There can, in fact, be three numbers, but we'll talk more about that in the lesson about scaling in 3D.
+property to scale the square, specifying one or two numbers as a value.
+There can be three numbers, but we'll talk more about that in the lesson about scaling in 3D:

-But what exactly is being scaled?
-If you tried hovering in the last example, you noticed that not only was the square itself scaled, but also the text inside it.
-This is exactly what will happen: the scale()
+If you try hovering in the last example, you notice that we scale the square and the text inside it.
+It is what will happen: the scale()

 function affects everything inside the block and the block itself.